The Best Citronella Dog Collar Australia - An Overview

 WWVVPET makes a fantastic simple spray dog collar.
 It is highly effective, humane, and controllable.
 First of all, it has a remote control which means that you can have a direct cause and effect with the mechanism of the collar.
 The remote control has an impressive range of 152 metres which means you can use this collar at a great distance from your dog.
 If you have a large garden like mine, you’ll know how handy this large remote range really is!

-The reason we placed the WWVVPET collar as the runner up is because it has fewer training modes.
 There are two modes to this collar: the citronella spray and a loud beep setting.
 The beep mode has two volume levels.

 This collar uses long-lasting, rechargeable batteries that can reportedly remain on standby for 5-7 days.
 When the battery is low, the red light on the collar will flash, so you’ll never be caught out without battery.
 Recharging is simple with the USB cable that comes with the kit.

-The spray chamber comes with capacity for 25-35 sprays.
+The spray chamber comes with a capacity for 25-35 sprays.
 It’s great that the manufacturer includes a full citronella spray in the kit too.
 As you’ll see, it is quite rare for the company to do this!
 The citronella spray they give you is fully safe to use with your dog and provides up to 400 refills.
 It will last you for ages!

 It is a shame that the WWVVPET collar isn’t fully waterproof.
 It’s only resistant to light rain and the moist atmosphere in wet grass.
 So, you wouldn’t be able to use this on a heavy rainy day or around large bodies of water.